hsandid/SmartIrrigationSystem/docs/pages/LoRa-LoRaWAN-Module/LoRa-LoRaWAN-Overview.md

 folder: LoRa-LoRaWAN-Module

 ---

+**Disclaimer** : This page gives an overview of the LoRa and LoRaWAN technology.
+Most of the information here comes from the [Official LoRa Alliance](https://lora-alliance.org/sites/default/files/2018-04/what-is-lorawan.pdf) website.

 # What is LoRa ?

 - LoRa is a technology providing the wireless modulation/physical layer used to create a long range communication link.
 It is based on chirp-spread spectrum modulation.